executive profile

 - Implemented an XML-based content production

-process to cut problem set production time by 50%
+process to cut problem set production time over 50%

 without increasing support costs.